sapnasharmanaresh/blood-bank/posts/2012-11-01-smurf-and-using-sass-extend.markdown

 </div>
 ```

-In this example you can see that, if we would simply give our component a generic classname such as <code>.header</code> its styles would also apply anywhere down the DOM tree, outside the immediate context of our module and create unintended consequences.
+In this example you can see that, if we would simply give our component a generic classname, such as <code>.header</code>, its styles would also apply anywhere down the DOM tree, outside the immediate context of our module and create unintended consequences.
 But by using the <code>.m-box--</code> prefix we have 100% control over its applicability, and we get the additional benefit of knowing immediately which elements belong together, in stylesheet as well as in the markup.

 This might seem very strict and verbose on first sight, but especially in a larger team setting it becomes invaluable.

 <div class="sidenote">
 One little comment on **nesting Sass**

 After some back and forth I concluded that I prefer to nest/indent all the styles belonging to a module.
-This is not technically necessary, because we are already using the module namespacing, but I still like the visual closure and hierachy that it give my Sass code.
+This is not technically necessary, because we are already using the module namespacing, but I still like the visual closure and hierachy that it gives my Sass code.
 I think the slightly more complex selectors in the compiled CSS can be ignored and you simply need to be careful not to nest more than 2-3 levels down.
 </div>

 <!--